 - 17-18: Charles Board from Ardingly College won with his essay on Titan

 In 2011, Media Space evolved into the Cosmic Futures competition in association with the Metro Newspaper, the South East Physics Network and the UK Space Agency.

 The winners were invited to join an editorial team and they produced a magazine for young people which has just been distributed nationally and is available to download here:

 Previously, Mediaspace has run as a five day summer school aimed at Y10 students.

-For the past three years we have welcomed students from Tower Hamlets to Queen Mary to explore Astronomy and Science Communication through a series of workshops with Academics and Media Professionals.
+Between 2007 to 2011 we have welcomed students from Tower Hamlets to Queen Mary to explore Astronomy and Science Communication through a series of workshops with Academics and Media Professionals.

 In 2009 and 2010, students from Morpeth School, St Paul's Way Community School and Stepney Green School worked with us to produce special edition magazines for the British Interplanetary Society and the UK Space Agency.
 They are aimed at 11-14 year olds and PDF versions are available to download below.

 Download our series of Voyage and Blast Off! magazines.

 All of these magazines have been written and designed by students from Morpeth, Stepney Green and St Paul's Way schools in Tower Hamlets.

 For the answers to the Moon Hunting Quiz in the Cassini magazine click here.